BitEscrow/escrow-sdk/docs/intro.md

 # Introduction

-BitEscrow is a private, non-custodial protocol for using Bitcoin in a covenant-based smart contract.
+BitEscrow is a protocol for privately depositing Bitcoin into a non-custodial, covenant-based smart contract.

-Key Features:
+Key Features Include:

   * __100% private.__ All on-chain transactions appear as single-key spends.
 Participation is done through randomly generated credentials.
 Only requires a signing key (hot), and wallet xpub (cold) to participate.